vega/altair/README.md

 ## Altair Documentation

-**Note: Altair's documentation is currently in a very incomplete form; we are in the process of creating more comprehensive docs solution.
+**Note: Altair's documentation is currently in a very incomplete form; we are in the process of creating more comprehensive documentation.
 Stay tuned!**

 See the [Altair Notebook Documentation](altair/notebooks/01-Index.ipynb).